New Orleans Child Molestation Defense Attorney

 Defending Child Molestation Charges in Louisiana

-A typical defense would be to show that the accused could not be guilty because they were not alone when the act allegedly occurred.
-A defense attorney also may try to show ulterior motives for false charges.
-It should be noted that attacking the character of a child is a risky tactic; jurors may view it as overly aggressive.
-But an aggressive defense may be what’s necessary when children are perpetuating a lie that can ruin their client’s life.
+A potential defense for the crime of Molestation of a Juvenile in Louisiana is to show that the accused could not be guilty because he was not alone when the act allegedly occurred.
+A good criminal defense attorney also may try to show ulterior motives for false accusations.
+Of course, attacking the character of a child is a risky tactic; jurors may view it as overly aggressive.
+However, a skilled sex crimes attorney will question the complaining witness with the necessary skill and finesse to demonstrate that the child is perpetuating a lie that could easily ruin a client’s life.

-Establishing an alternative perpetrator is another potential defense.
+Establishing an alternative perpetrator is another potential defense that is often employed in child molestation cases.
 The trauma of child sexual abuse can cause the victim to develop inaccurate memories of the experience.
 Through expert witnesses such as a trained psychologist, a defense attorney might suggest an alternative abuser or establish enough doubt of the defendant’s guilt to win an acquittal in a jury trial.

 Louisiana has different sentencing guidelines for the crime of molestation of a juvenile which are generally based on the victim’s age and the relationship between the victim and the perpetrator.
 When the victim is the age of 13 or older, the mandatory minimum sentence is 5 years imprisonment without benefits of probation, suspension of sentence or parole; the mandatory maximum can be up to 40 years depending on the details of the case.
 When the victim is under the age of 13, the mandatory minimum sentence is 25 years imprisonment without benefits of probation, suspension of sentence or parole; the mandatory maximum can be up to 99 years depending on the details of the case.

 Lastly, the crime of Molestation of a Juvenile covers the molestation of mentally disabled individuals as well.